opendocsg/slw-judgments-backfill/2018_SGHC_80/report.md

 _Elections_ – _voting_ – _right to vote_

 [LawNet Editorial Note: The appeal in Civil Appeal No 73 of 2018 was dismissed by the Court of Appeal on 10 April 2019.
-See [2019] SGCA 25.]
+See <span class="citation">[2019] SGCA 25</span>.]

 9 April 2018 Judgment reserved.